tinglesoftware/dotnet-aspnetcore/src/Tingle.AspNetCore.DataProtection.MongoDB/README.md

 Web applications often need to store security-sensitive data.
 Windows provides DPAPI for desktop applications but this is unsuitable for web applications.
 The ASP.NET Core data protection stack provide a simple, easy to use cryptographic API a developer can use to protect data, including key management and rotation.

-The ASP.NET Core data protection stack is designed to serve as the long-term replacement for the <machineKey> element in ASP.NET 1.x - 4.x.
-It was designed to address many of the shortcomings of the old cryptographic stack while providing an out-of-the-box solution for the majority of use cases modern applications are likely to encounter.

-Microsoft have already provided ways to persist data protection keys to [various storage systems.](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-5.0).
+Microsoft has already provided ways to persist data protection keys to [various storage systems.](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-5.0).

 This package provides the functionality to persist the data protection keys to MongoDB.